RestKit/RestKit/README.md

   </tr>
   <tr>
     <td><a href="http://restkit.org/api/latest/Classes/RKResponseDescriptor.html">RKResponseDescriptor</a></td>
-    <td>Describes an object mappable response that may be returned from a remote web application in terms of an object mapping, a key path, a <a href="">SOCKit pattern</a> for matching the URL, and a set of status codes that define the circumstances in which the mapping is appropriate for a given response.</td>
+    <td>Describes an object mappable response that may be returned from a remote web application in terms of an object mapping, a key path, a <a href="http://cocoadocs.org/docsets/SOCKit/">SOCKit pattern</a> for matching the URL, and a set of status codes that define the circumstances in which the mapping is appropriate for a given response.</td>
   </tr>
   <tr>
     <td><a href="http://restkit.org/api/latest/Classes/RKObjectParameterization.html">RKObjectParameterization</a></td>